SSL.com

 Subscribers are responsible for managing their certificate ecosystems in a way that accounts for potential revocations.
 Even if the timing is disruptive, the issuing CA’s hands are tied once a revocation is mandated.

-How to Avoid Digital Certificate Revocations
+How to Avoid and Manage Digital Certificate Revocations

 1. Use Multiple Certificate Authorities – Avoid depending on a single Certificate Authority.
 A secondary CA provides more options and flexibility when one provider is forced to revoke.